 - Transactions between resident and non-resident companies and transactions by resident companies abroad must be reported on a monthly basis.

-- Businesses established under the laws of Vietnam pay CIT on their worldwide income.
-Foreign enterprises with permanent establishments in Vietnam pay tax on income earned in Vietnam and income earned out of Vietnam related to the operations of the PE.
+- Resident companies are taxed on their worldwide income.
+Foreign enterprises with permanent establishments in Vietnam are generally taxed on income earned in Vietnam and income earned out of Vietnam related to the operations of the permanent establishments.

-- Foreign entities carrying out business in Vietnam without setting up a legal entity are treated as foreign contractors and are subject to Foreign Contractor Tax, which consists of VAT and CIT elements.
+- Foreign companies carrying out business in Vietnam without setting up a legal entity are treated as foreign contractors and are subject to Foreign Contractor Tax, which consists of both value added tax and corporate income tax elements.

-- Unrealized foreign-exchange gains or losses due to the revaluation of foreign currency items are not tax-deductible.
+- Unrealized foreign-exchange gains or losses due to the revaluation of foreign currency items are not taxable or tax deductible item as the case may be.

 - Vietnam has tax treaties with more than 75 countries and territories.